Annamacharya: Literary career

-10-story tall statue of Sri Tallapaka Annamacharya located at the entrance of Tallapaka.
+10-story tall statue of Annamacharya located at the entrance of Tallapaka.

-Annamayya is said to have composed as many as 32,000 samkirtanas (songs) on the praise of Venkateswara of which only about 12,000 are available today.
+Annamacharya is traditionally believed to have composed around 32,000 sankirtanas dedicated primarily to Lord Venkateswara, though only a portion of these compositions survive today.samkirtanas (songs) on the praise of Venkateswara of which only about 12,000 are available today.
 He is also the author of musical treatise called "Saṁkīrtana Lakṣaṇamu".

-Annamayya considered his compositions as floral offerings to Venkateswara.
+Annamacharya viewed his devotional compositions as spiritual offerings to Lord Venkateswara, expressing surrender, devotion, philosophical reflection, and divine love through poetry and music.
 In the poems, he praises the deity, describes his love for him, argues and quarrels with the deity, confesses the devotee's failures and apprehensions, and surrenders himself to Venkateswara.
-His songs are classified into the Adhyatma (spiritual) and Shringara (romantic) samkirtanas genres.
-His songs in the "Sringara" genre worship Venkateswara by describing the romantic adventures of Venkateswara and his consort Alamelu, while others describe the bhakti of his devotees.
+His compositions are broadly classified into Adhyatma (spiritual-philosophical) and Shringara (devotional-romantic) categories, reflecting both metaphysical devotion and poetic expressions centred on Lord Venkateswara and Goddess Alamelu Manga.
+His songs in the sringara genre worship Venkateswara by describing the romantic adventures of the deity and his consort Alamelu, while others describe the bhakti of his devotees.

-In his later keertanas, he espouses subjects such as morality, dharma and righteousness.
-He was one of the first few who opposed the social stigma towards the untouchable castes in his era, with his samkirtanas explaining that the relationship between God and humans is the same irrespective of the latter's colour, caste and financial status, in his songs "Brahmaṃ Okkatē Paraḥbrahmamokkatē" and "ē kulajuḍainanēmi evvaḍainanēmi".
-His prodigious literary career earned him a place among the all-time greats of Telugu literature.
+In his later Samkeertanas, he espouses subjects such as morality, dharma, and righteousness.Several scholars and cultural commentators describe Annamacharya as an early social reformer whose compositions emphasised spiritual equality beyond caste and social divisions.Scholars say Annamacharya was a social reformer in his era, with his samkirtanas explaining that the relationship between God and humans is the same irrespective of the latter's colour, caste and financial status, Compositions such as ‘Brahmam Okate’ are frequently cited for promoting the idea of universal spiritual equality irrespective of caste, wealth, or social status.